People have always been wondering what happiness is.

 Is it so simple though?
 And if it’ s so simple, what’s holding us back?

-Being miserable seems to be our time’s trend and more and more people complain about their feelings of emptiness and sadness.
-But how did we get there?
 The financial crisis of the previous years, the pandemic, the war, the general social and political instability are of course circumstantial factors that contribute.
 Even social media have played a significant role in the depression and alcoholism rates’ increase in the last years (Brunborg & Andreas, 2019).

 On the other side, the very same years another strong movement started evolving, that of positive psychology.